-Civilian Internment in Australia during WW2: history, memories and community heritage
+Civilian Internment in Australia during World War II: history, memories and community heritage

-Yuriko Nagata is an honorary research senior fellow in the School Languages and Comparative Cultural Studies, the University of Queensland.
-She researches and publishes locally and internationally in two areas – Japanese diasporic experiences in Australia and pedagogy on teaching Japanese as a foreign language.
-Her major publications include Unwanted Aliens: Japanese Internment in Australia During WW2(1996), UQ Press and its Japanese edition (2002) Kobunken, Tokyo; an edited book with Shnukal, A. and Ramsay, G., Navigating boundaries: The Asian Diaspora in Torres Straits (2004), Pandanus, Australian National Unviersity; Voices from Japan (2009) by Kurosio Publishers, and many other journal articles and book chapters.
-Unwanted Aliens has been used as one of the key reference sources not only for researchers, but also for former internees and their descendants with information.
+Dr Yuriko Nagata is an honorary research senior fellow in the School Languages and Comparative Cultural Studies, the University of Queensland.
+She researches and publishes locally and internationally in two areas – Japanese diasporic experiences in Australia, and pedagogy on teaching Japanese as a foreign language.
+Her major publications include Unwanted Aliens: Japanese Internment in Australia During WWII, UQ Press 1996 and the Japanese edition published by Kobunken, Tokyo, 2002; an edited book co-authored with Anna Shnukal and Guy Ramsay – Navigating boundaries: The Asian Diaspora in Torres Strait, ANU Press 2004; Voices from Japan by Kurosio Publishers, 2009 and many other journal articles and book chapters.
+Unwanted Aliens is considered an invaluable reference for not only for researchers with an interest in Japanese history of internment, but also for former internees and their descendants.
 She is expanding research sites to include other Asia-Pacific regions with a view to work with other researchers who are writing on the Japanese Diaspora in the region.

-- Photographic exhibition EVIDENCE: The fate of an Okinawan internee in New Caledonia by Mutsumi Tsuda at Cowra Japanese Gardens and Cultural Centre.
-It tells a story about a Japanese-Kanak family broken up by the war.
+- Photographic exhibition EVIDENCE: The fate of an Okinawan internee in New Caledonia by Mutsumi Tsuda at Cowra Japanese Gardens and Cultural Centre, telling the story of a Japanese-Kanak family broken up by the war

 - Unveiling of an interpretive board and a special commemoration ceremony for the Japanese civilian internees buried at the Cowra Japanese War Cemetery

 Registration fee for the symposium: Full AUD $130; One day only AUD $80

 - lunches, morning & afternoon teas during the symposium (7 –8 March)